Lola T400 car-by-car histories

 Invoice date 17 Feb 1975 (sold to 'R. Oaten', colour 'Black').
 Richard Oaten Racing for Ian Ashley UK 1975 but abandoned as uncompetitive and replaced by T330.
 Later crashed in testing.
 At the end of 1975, the car was returned to Lola to be updated to the VDS team's latest specification and Autosport reported that it was sold to "little known American racer Alan Carlsberg".
 Presumably an Autosport journalist had misheard the name of Formula Atlantic driver Allen Karlberg (Seattle, WA).

 The car was next seen when advertised by Jack Smiley (Dallas, TX) in Victory Lane Magazine April 1989 where it was described as "very possible last one in existence in original spec", indicating that it had not been used in Can-Am.
 In the early 1990s, historic racer Reg Howell (Corona Del Mar, CA) had a T400 which his crew told Steve Bay was "ex-Jack Smiley".
 It was next seen, advertised as HU5, with Car Amigo (Dallas, TX) in 2002.
 It would appear that it was being advertised during the ownership of Juan Gonzales (Dallas, TX), who raced a T400 in vintage events during 1996, and who later sold HU5 to Hamish Somerville (Canada) in 2008.
 Used by Somerville in US historic racing 2010.
 Entered by Somerville at the NZ Festival of Motor Racing in December 2011 and rumoured to have been sold after the event to Kenny Smith.
 From Smith to Lance Robinson (Henley-On-Thames, Oxfordshire) 2012.
-Lance had the car at Silverstone in May 2016.
+Sold via Race Car Warehouse (Hickstead, West Sussex) to Marc Rauchfuss (Prescott, AZ) in October 2019.

 Driven by: Ian Ashley.
 First race: Brands Hatch (UK R3), 31 Mar 1975.
 Total of 2 recorded races.